tchangalov/tchangalov.github.io/src/content/blog/3 Migrating Orc to Parquet.md

 ## ✔️ Approach & Test Strategy

-A large scale migration like this should have a reliable test strategy designed to identify and catch risks.
+A migration like this should have a reliable test strategy designed to identify and catch risks.

 ### Checking Data Integrity

-Check for ability to access/read/write all rows and all columns:
+Perform:
 - Functional tests (unit/integration)
 - Full Data Comparisons
   - See: https://github.com/G-Research/spark-extension/blob/master/DIFF.md
-- [UAT] Request sign-off by all downstream consumers
+- [UAT] Request sign-off by all consumers

 ### Verifying Back processing

-All legacy data has to be migrated and verified.
+All existing data has to be migrated and verified.
 Below is the assurance strategy I would use:
-- Evaluate/monitor instance fleet and operational plan.
+- Evaluate the instance fleet and operational plan.
 - Row counts must match for all partitions.
 - Full data comparison must match for a sample of the data at regular intervals.

 ### Performance

-1. Observe runtime and cost stats.
+1. Observe runtime and cost statistics.
-2. Observe table stats: total # of files, average file sizes, outliers file sizes.
+2. Observe table statistics: total # of files, average file sizes, and outliers.
 3. Run a performance benchmarking suite, which consists of a set of curated queries.

 ## 🔎 Major Changes